zoopyserg/caperoma/README.md

 ### Deleting all tasks from this computer
-`caperoma delete_tasks` - removes the tasks from the database, so deletes the information on the task names, time spent, branch names etc.
+`caperoma delete_tasks` - removes the tasks from the database, so deletes the information on the task names, time spent, branch names, etc.

 Keeps other settings (accounts, projects) and the folders of your projects intact.